thenickdude/snap-to-s3/Readme.md

 again when calling `snap-to-s3 --migrate --all`.

-You can either manually change that snapshot tag in the EC2 web console to "migrate" before trying again, or you can explicitly pass the snapshot id to the `--snapshot` argument which will ignore the "migrating" tag for you.
+You can either manually change that snapshot tag in the EC2 web console to "migrate" before trying again, or you can explicitly pass the snapshot id to the `--snapshots` argument which will ignore the "migrating" tag for you.

 If `snap-to-s3` receives a `SIGHUP` from your SSH session dropping, it will be killed.